 Each day, we walked 20 minutes from our hotel to this oasis amongst a grungy backdrop of regular life in a mega-city simply for the coffee.
 It’s that good.
 The food is exceptional too, and worth the inevitable wait for a table.
 We later found out that the barista, Erika Chagoya, is a regular competitor at the world barista championships.

 We’ve since returned twice to Mexico city and always go out of our way to visit Gradios for at least two coffees.
 You can find it on Luis Moya 115, Colonia Centro.

 Coffee doesn’t come much fresher than straight from the plantation.
 The coffee in Antigua Guatemala is exceptional no matter how you take it, but you really need to pair it with the experience of seeing the entire lifespan of coffee, from planting to harvest and drying to roasting.

 Filadelfia Coffee plantation, just outside of Antigua, is just such an experience.
-Guests are shown the entire process that results in the highest quality Arabica Coffee beans, witnessing them in the different stages of their evolution, culminating in breathing the deep rich scent of roasting coffee beans.
+Guests are shown the entire process that results in the highest quality arabica Coffee beans, witnessing them in the different stages of their evolution, culminating in breathing the deep rich scent of roasting coffee beans.

 Finally, you are offered the goods themselves, an aromatic, deep dark liquid served hot and pure.
-I never drink my coffee black, it’s a latte all the way for me, but this was smooth and flavourful all on its own, with no trace of bitterness.
+I never drink my coffee black, it’s a latte all the way for me, but this was smooth and flavorful all on its own, with no trace of bitterness.
 Definitely don’t pass up the coffee in Guatemala!